 What about on-farm readings?
 Each calf enterprise may have to set their own acceptable thresholds.
-My clients often use ≤ 100 RLU's as their "food surface" upper limit - and, I have seen my clients routinely reach this threshold when appropriate cleaning procedures are followed.
-Lower values are possible when cleaning routines are followed consistently.
+My clients often use ≤100 RLU's as their "food surface" upper limit - and, I have seen my clients routinely reach this threshold when following appropriate cleaning procedures.
+Lower values are possible when cleaning routines used consistently.